 Condensing gas furnaces achieve their high levels of efficiency by adding another step to the fuel burning and venting process.
 They include a second heat exchanger that reclaims additional heat from the system’s exhaust gases before they are vented away.
 When this happens, the exhaust gases cool and condense, creating a slightly acidic by-product.

 The potential danger from the exhaust of a condensing furnace is two-fold.
 First, the exhaust can still contain carbon monoxide that could leak back into your home if the ventilation system is not airtight.
 Second, the water condensate from the additional heat extraction process can cause damage to chimneys and chimney liners if it accumulates and freezes.
 The acidic components can also damage unprotected bricks and mortar in a chimney.
 For these reasons, exhaust from a condensing furnace should never be discharged into a standard chimney.

 Instead, the system should be cleared using furnace sidewall venting, which involves installing separate vent pipes horizontally through the wall of your home.
-These ventilation pipes can be effectively isolated from the combustion chamber and made airtight, which reduces the possibility of gas leakage.
-They can be constructed so that condensate in the pipes drains backwards without freezing and causing blockages in the vent system.
+These ventilation pipes can be effectively isolated from the combustion chamber and made airtightly, which reduces the possibility of gas leakage.
+They can be constructed so that condensate in the pipes drains backward without freezing and causing blockages in the vent system.

 Do you live in Greater Cleveland or northern Ohio?
 If so, you can rely on P. K. Wadsworth Heating & Cooling for professional HVAC service, sales, maintenance, and repair.
 Contact us today for more information on high-efficiency furnaces and for expert help with furnace sidewall venting and related safety features for your high-efficiency heating system.